Stoic Logic: The Dialectic from Zeno to Chrysippus

 By adding to each variable the little word "is", which occurs nowhere in the ancient texts, Prantl, without knowing or wishing it, falsely

 converts Stoic propositional logic into a logic of terms.
 For in Prantl's schema only terms, not propositions, can be meaningfully substituted for "the first"

 besides logical constants, only propositional variables.
 Stoic logic is therefore a logic of propositions.
-(8)" pp.
+(8)" (pp. 197-200)

 (1) Sextus, Adv.
 Math.
 VIII 292 (missing in Arnim): ei to poton, to poton.
 Good as H. von Arnim's collection is

 (Stoicorum veterum fragmenta [SVF], vol. II, Leipzig 1903), it does not begin to serve as source material for Stoic dialectic.

 (2) Alexander, In anal. pr. comm., ed.
 Wallies, p.
 34, 1.
 19.

 (7) Aristotle, An. pr.
 II.
 11. 61b34